Adidas and Prada launch their first-ever luxury football shoe collection

-Adidas and Prada announced a unique football shoe collection, being the first-ever boot collection jointly launched by these brands.
+Adidas and Prada announced a unique football boot collection on 22 May, which merges the high-performance technologies of the German sportswear brand with the Linea Rossa line of the Italian luxury fashion house.
+This is the first-ever football boot collection jointly launched by the brands.

 The new unisex football collection sees three Adidas shoes — Predator Accuracy, Copa Pure and X Crazyfast — get a Prada makeover.
 All three are designed for performance on the football surface and have already been sported by famous footballers such as Catarina Macario, Paulo Dybala, Rafael Leão and Pedri.